-J. Thayne of Siemmens and C.S.
-Andersen of Gehl Architects lay out 5 guidelines in the think piece "Streets Ahead: Integrating Design and Technology in Future Streets" (Thayne, J.; Andersen, 2017) that outlines the qualities that they feel should characterise streets of the future.
-These serve as a good starting to point to frame the discussion regarding how street and curb space could be allocated.
+Julia Thayne of Siemens and Camilla Andersen of Gehl Architects lay out 5 guidelines in the think piece "Streets Ahead: Integrating Design and Technology in Future Streets" (Thayne and Andersen, 2017) that outlines the qualities that they feel should characterise streets of the future.
+These serve as a good starting point to frame the discussion regarding how street and curb space could be allocated.